 The LATCH anchor points are provided to install child restraints in the rear outboard seating positions only.
 Do not attempt to install a child restraint in the center position using the LATCH anchors.

-LATCH lower anchor point locations
+LATCH lower anchor location LATCH lower anchor point locations